sirwillphil/sirwillphil.github.io/wiki.md

+---
+layout: default
+title: Wiki
+permalink: /wiki
+---
 # **All About Me!**
 ---

 ## Hello!
 <span style="font-family:Papyrus; font-size:2em;">My name is Will Senenko and I am a Geography with Data Science student at the University of Washington.
-Outside of school, I enjoy rowing, biking, and really anything outdoors.</span>
+Outside of school, I enjoy rowing, biking, and[...]

 ![Image of me Rowing](IMG_1430.jpeg "Rowing")
 Here is a photo of me rowing, I used to row for the Uiversity until I was injured.